Interior of a Mosque: Analysis

-The composition of the work features vertical and horizontal lines that create the interior and make the viewer feel like an observer in the mosque as well.
-The eye line of the viewer is at the same height as the other figures in the work, which also aides in drawing us in as viewers in the mosque.
-Some of the figures present in the work in are kneeling on the group in positions of prayer while others are standing.
-Some are more hunched over while some stand straight and tall.
-They are all in these varying positions and places which creates a sense depth and enhances the scale of the space.
-We cannot see their faces, so we cannot tell for sure what the genders of the figures are.
-All the figures are also wearing some sort of fabric on their heads.
-They do not drop onto their shoulders, which might mean that they are turbans.
-The actually structure of the mosque is characterized by lots of natural lighting that comes from a hole in the ceiling.
-It creates shadows on the ground below, cast by both the figures and the tall supports that connect to the ceiling.
-The light source coming from the ceiling helps to create a feeling of serenity and holiness as it fills the space in a softer way.
+This work depicts worshipers in a mosque who are all viewed from the back.
+The style of painting is realistic and characterized by a smooth licked finish.
+The composition features vertical and horizontal lines that create the interior.
+The eye line of the viewer is at the same height as the other figures in the work, which makes the viewer feel like an observer in the mosque.
+Some of the figures present in the work in are kneeling in positions of prayer while others are standing.
+Their faces are not visible.
+All the figures wear turbans.
+Natural light comes from a hole in the ceiling and creates shadows on the ground below, cast by both the figures and the tall supports that connect to the ceiling.
 The figures are much smaller compared to the surrounding space in order to convey the grandeur of the structure.